A few years back, I was working on a piece for Lion’s Roar, a magazine that focuses on ancient wisdom for modern times.

 The last three words of her email have stuck with me ever since.

-I was suffering a classic case of imposter syndrome.
+I was suffering from a classic case of imposter syndrome.

 By this point in my career, I’d already published two books and written essays for The New York Times.
 It didn’t matter—this was a new publication, a wisdom publication.
 Who was I to offer wisdom?